Oath Keepers

-Oath Keepers is an American far-right anti-government militia whose leaders have been convicted of violently opposing the government of the United States, including the transfer of presidential power as prescribed by the United States Constitution.
-It was incorporated in 2009 by founder Elmer Stewart Rhodes, a lawyer and former paratrooper.
-In 2023, Rhodes was sentenced to 18 years for seditious conspiracy for his role in the January 6 United States Capitol attack, and another Oath Keepers leader, Kelly Meggs, was sentenced to 12 years for the same crime.
+Oath Keepers is an American far-right anti-government militia whose leaders have been convicted of violently opposing the US government, including the transfer of presidential power as prescribed by the United States Constitution.
+It was incorporated in 2009 by founder Stewart Rhodes, a lawyer and former paratrooper.
+In 2023, Rhodes was sentenced to 18 years for seditious conspiracy in the January 6 United States Capitol attack, and another leader, Kelly Meggs, was sentenced to 12 years for the same crime.
 Three other members have pleaded guilty to this crime, and four other members have been convicted of it.
+By September 2021, twenty members had been indicted for federal crimes related to the Capitol attack.
+The organization was subpoenaed by the January 6th Committee in November 2021.

-Research on their membership determined that two-thirds of the Oath Keepers are former military or law enforcement, and one tenth are active duty military or law enforcement.
-The group encourages its members to disobey orders which they believe would violate the U.S. Constitution.
-Most research determined the Oath Keeper membership to be approximately 5,000 members, while leaked data showed Oath Keepers' rosters claiming membership of 38,000.
+Research determined that two-thirds of the Oath Keepers are former military or law enforcement, and one tenth are active duty military or law enforcement.
+The group encourages its members to disobey orders which they believe would violate the US Constitution.
+Most research determined Oath Keeper membership to be approximately 5,000 members, while leaked data showed Oath Keepers' rosters claiming membership of 38,000.
+Oath Keepers were present wearing military fatigues during the 2014 and 2015 unrest in Ferguson, Missouri, when members armed with semi-automatic rifles roamed streets and rooftops.